toryduval/Shape-Tester/README.md

-# TGDShapes
+## TGDShapes
-Finds the volume and surface area of boxes, spheres, and pyramids.
+Calculates the volume and surface area of boxes, spheres, and pyramids.